bmfrosty/SimpleBX/README.md

 There's also a version in Dolmenwood, but it hasn't made the rules reference yet.

 ## Combat
-castellanretreat from melee.
+1. Declare the intent to Cast a Spell or retreat from melee.
 See Below.
 2. Initiative (Each side rolls a d6.
 Higher roll wins.)
 3. Winning Side Acts.
 3a.
 Movement